 Friendship Bridge is proud to recognize one of our star Credit and Education Facilitators, Mildred Chas Morales, who recently received the Field Officer Appreciation Award from Whole Planet Foundation.
 During an online award ceremony, Stephanie Manciagli, WPF’s Program Manager of Latin America and the Caribbean, presented Mildred with a plaque and certificate, plus a $600 prize in recognition of the hundreds of Guatemalan women Mildred impacts at Friendship Bridge.

-As a teenager, Mildred attended The MAIA Impact School, the first female, indigenous-led secondary school in Central America.
-Formerly known as Starfish, MAIA was founded by Ted and Connie Ning who also founded Friendship Bridge.
+As a teenager, Mildred participated in the MAIA program formerly known as Starfish.
+MAIA was founded by Ted and Connie Ning who also founded Friendship Bridge.
 Mildred’s excellent academic performance at MAIA helped secure her an internship at Friendship Bridge where she quickly became a full-time employee.
 She’s been with Friendship Bridge for three years and manages 65 Trust Banks that together service 523 clients.
 Mildred enjoys enriching the lives of other Guatemalan women while earning a quality income and providing for her family.
 “At Friendship Bridge, I have learned that we are not only part of people’s lives, but we are also making great changes,” Mildred said.
 “That fills me with satisfaction.”

 About Whole Planet Foundation